MonikaSData/Credit_Risk_Analysis/README.md

 ![Resources/RandomOversampling.png](Resources/RandomOversampling.png)

+- The accuracy score of this model is ~67%
+- For high risk predictions the precision is 1% and recall/sensitivity is 64%
+- For the low risk predictions the precision is 100% and recall/sensitivity is 67%

 **SMOTE Oversampling**

 ![Resources/SMOTE.png](Resources/SMOTE.png)

+- The accuracy score of this model is ~65%
+- For high risk predictions the precision is 1% and recall/sensitivity is 62%
+- For the low risk predictions the precision is 100% and recall/sensitivity is 65%

 **ClusterCentroids Resampler**

 ![Resources/ClusterCentroids.png](Resources/ClusterCentroids.png)

+- The accuracy score of this model is ~41% (the lowest of all models)
+- For high risk predictions the precision is 1% and recall/sensitivity is 63%
+- For the low risk predictions the precision is 100% and recall/sensitivity is 41%

 **SMOTEENN**

 ![Resources/SMOTEENN.png](Resources/SMOTEENN.png)

+- The accuracy score of this model is ~55%
+- For high risk predictions the precision is 1% and recall/sensitivity is 71%
+- For the low risk predictions the precision is 100% and recall/sensitivity is 55%

 **Balanced Random Forest Classifier**

 ![Resources/BalancedRandomForestClassifier.png](Resources/BalancedRandomForestClassifier.png)

+- The accuracy score of this model is ~77%
+- For high risk predictions the precision is 3% and recall/sensitivity is 67%
+- For the low risk predictions the precision is 100% and recall/sensitivity is 87%

 **Easy Ensemble AdaBoost Classifier**

 ![Resources/EasyEnsembleClassifier.png](Resources/EasyEnsembleClassifier.png)

+- The accuracy score of this model is ~93% (the highest accuracy score out of all 6 models)
+- For high risk predictions the precision is 9% and recall/sensitivity is 92%
+- For the low risk predictions the precision is 100% and recall/sensitivity is 94%

 ## Summary